Find the best streaming service for you with as we compare new TV shows, binge-worthy series, and Original movies.

 Amazon Prime Video: Best benefits for the family

-- Three perks you and your family will love
+- Amazon has perks you and your family will love.

-On-demand content is just one perk you get with Prime Video.
+On-demand content is just one perk you get with Amazon Prime

 We’re pretty sure you like getting the most out of your money, especially if it benefits you and your family.

 With a subscription to Amazon Prime, you get many perks including:

 - On-demand content, including Originals, on Prime Video

 - Rent or buy movies and TV shows

 Prime Video has popular movies such as The Wolf of Wall Street, The Hunger Games, Legally Blonde, and the James Bond movies, just to name a few.
 Your little ones will also enjoy the kids section with TV shows Kung Fu Panda, Clifford the Big Red Dog, and Hotel Transylvania.